Caleb Bradham: Bradham Drug Store Company

+Pepsi-Cola

 On December 24, 1902, the Pepsi-Cola Company was incorporated in North Carolina, with Bradham as the president, and on June 16, 1903, the first Pepsi-Cola trademark was registered.
 Also in 1903, he moved his Pepsi-Cola production out of his drug store and into a rented building nearby.
 In 1905, Bradham began selling Pepsi-Cola in six-ounce bottles (up until this time he sold Pepsi-Cola as a syrup only), and awarded two franchises to North Carolina bottlers.